nayanav18/Smart-Perishable-Logistics-Aligning-Stock-with-Demand-Across-Retail-Networks/README.md

 # Smart-Perishable-Logistics-Aligning-Stock-with-Demand-Across-Retail-Networks
-Built an DL-powered system to reduce food loss in transit and forecast shelf life, improving demand-supply  alignment.
-Used real-world data and deep learning to optimize inventory and minimize spoilage
+Built a deep learning-based system to forecast demand and shelf life of perishable goods, enabling real-time redistribution between supermarkets and local markets to reduce food wastage and optimize inventory flow.(PHASE 1)